 Stephanie Rempe (pronounced Remp) was named LSU Executive Deputy Director of Athletics/Chief Operating Officer in July 2019 after serving in the same capacity at Texas A&M for three years.
 One of the most respected administrators in collegiate athletics, Rempe oversees every facet of the daily operations of the department of athletics.
 Throughout Rempe’s tenure in athletic administration she has had the opportunity to work with 25 national championships head coaches and 15 other head coaches who have reached the finals of their respective sports.

-A consummate professional with comprehensive and distinctive leadership experience, Rempe works with the senior athletic administration team on organizational structure, strategic initiatives, supervisory responsibilities for all sports, revenue generation opportunities, internal and external projects, strategic communications and capital projects.
+A consummate professional with comprehensive and distinctive leadership experience, Rempe works with the senior athletics administration team on organizational structure, strategic initiatives, supervisory responsibilities for all sports, revenue generation opportunities, internal and external projects, strategic communications, and capital projects.

 Rempe served as Sr. Associate Athletics Director at the University of Washington from 2008-16.
 She influenced or led almost every aspect of the UW athletics department, including direct supervision of several sports teams, management of all capital projects, including the $285M renovation of Husky Stadium, and administration of numerous department units.

 Among her additional areas of responsibilities throughout her time at UW were Facilities, Event Management, IT, Academics, Equipment and Sports Medicine, all of which flourished under her management.
 UW regularly hosted large-scale NCAA events including the 2015 NCAA Men’s Basketball First and Second Rounds and the 2013 NCAA Women’s Volleyball Final Four.
 Rempe also led the department’s Title IX and diversity initiatives.
 In 2015, Rempe took on the expansive role of Interim CFO for a nine-month period, managing the Business, HR, and Travel offices.